INVESTOR ALERT: Pomerantz Law Firm Reminds Investors With Losses On Their Investment In Novo Nordisk A/S Of Class Action Lawsuit And Upcoming Deadlines - NVO

 [Click here for information about joining the class action]

-On July 29, 2025, Novo Nordisk significantly lowered its sales outlook for 2025, citing the impact of increased competition in the markets for its drugs Ozempic and Wegovy.
+On July 29, 2025, Novo Nordisk significantly lowered its sales outlook for 2025.
+The Company attributed the reduction to“lowered growth expectations for the second half of 2025” for both Wegovy and Ozempic due to“the persistent use of compounded GLP-1s, slower-than-expected market expansion and competition.”

 On this news, Novo Nordisk's American Depositary Receipt (“ADR”) price fell $15.06 per ADR, or 21.83%, to close at $53.94 per ADR on July 29, 2025.